The Rod Martin Report: Happy New Year!

 Similarly, fuel cells, heretofore the province of the Apollo Program and the Space Shuttle, will decentralize power generation and radically reduce its cost.
 From office buildings and hospitals to private homes and hydrogen-powered cars, they will change the face of America, and end the vast wealth transfer from the West to the Arabs.

-A resurgence in nuclear power – particularly of the much safer third and fourth generation varieties now becoming available, combined with fuel reprocessing that eliminates nearly all nuclear waste and makes fuel supply nearly infinite – would help.
+A resurgence in nuclear power – particularly of the much safer third and fourth generation varieties now coming available, combined with fuel reprocessing that eliminates nearly all nuclear waste and makes fuel supply nearly infinite – would help.
 But even if that never comes to pass, safe non-radioactive nuclear fusion will toward mid-century, greatly aided by increased access to space and the recovery from there of priceless Helium-3.
 Combined with unlimited solar energy beamed down from collection stations in space, energy scarcity will be to the late 21st Century what salt scarcity is to us.

 Sixth, space.
 Energy is not the only thing that will cease to be scarce.
-Scramjets (or supersonic combustion ramjets) will make flying to orbit from your local airport as easy as flying across oceans today.
+Scramjets (supersonic combustion ramjets) will make flying to orbit from your local airport as easy as flying across oceans today.
 That will begin this decade, and probably achieve some level of maturity by the 2040s, driven at first by the Pentagon as it seeks to reduce foreign deployments without compromising security.
 The ability to reach any point on Earth in two hours will change the strategic equation drastically, but it will transform how we live even more.

 Why?
 Because cheap, easy access to space will almost immediately lead to asteroid mining, meaning almost unlimited access to metals and especially the Rare Earth minerals on which a modern economy depends and whose costs are sky-high today.
 Think what happened when the cost of aluminum plummeted, and now apply that to every metal and mineral in the world (plus some we have not yet discovered).
 And woe be unto the country that adopts the gold standard just before this starts.